josephines1/kopi-king/README.md

 Password: password
 ```

-Once logged in, you can start adding the necessary media files and photos for the website.
+Once logged in, you can start exploring the interface and adding the necessary media files and photos for the website.

 ## Screenshots